jfpalchak/CranberryAPI/README.md

      "cigsPerPack": 20
 }
 ```
-> NOTE: When sending a `PUT` request, the Park's ID is _required_ in the body of the request.
+> NOTE: When sending a `PUT` request, the User's ID is _required_ in the body of the request.

 #### Sample Successful JSON Response
 `Status: 204 No Content`